Show TimesTimezone: EST [UTC-5]

 About the Show

-Tales from The Big Canoe”, is CanoeFM’s Indigenous Program is hosted Larry O’Connor, Métis with roots to the Blind River and the Sheshegwaning First Nation.
+Tales from The Big Canoe”, is CanoeFM’s Indigenous Program, with host Larry O’Connor, who is Métis with roots to the Blind River and the Sheshegwaning First Nation.

 Listen to “Tales From The Big Canoe” the last Wednesday every month at 6pm or the Following Friday at 11am, to hear our culture, traditions and music by Indigenous Artists, about services and programs for indigenous peoples, interesting stories, or events that impact the daily lives of Indigenous people across Turtle Island.

 100.9 CanoeFM in Haliburton, broadcasts daily from the Traditional Territories of the Algonquins, some of which still live in on or near the Golden Lake First Nation to our north and the Mississauga First Nations to the South on the Curve Lake First Nation; which is part of the Williams Treaty area.
 A treaty signed by the Canadian Government and the Chippewas of Beausoleil, Georgina Island and Rama and the Mississaugas of Alderville, Curve Lake, Hiawatha, Scugog Island.